- Places to Explore

 The Guadalhorce Valley

 North of the gorge, the Guadalhorce has been dammed to form a series of scenic reservoirs surrounded by piney hills, which constitute the Parque de Ardales nature area.
 Informal, open-air restaurants overlook the lakes and a number of picnic spots.
 Driving along the southern shore of the lake, you reach Ardales and, turning onto A357, the old spa town of Carratraca.
 Once a favorite watering hole for both Spanish and foreign aristocracy, it has a Moorish-style ayuntamiento (town hall) and an unusual polygonal bullring.
-Today it has been renovated into a luxury Ritz-Carlton spa hotel.
+Today the 1830 guesthouse has been renovated into the luxury Villa Padierna spa hotel.
 The splendid Roman-style marble-and-tile bathhouse has benefited from extensive restoration.